Svintooo/AoC/AoC2021/Day 17 - Trick Shot/notes.md

 ## Proofs
-If the acceleration is -1, initial velocity is V, and each step t is a positive ingeter, and the acceleration is only changing the velocity at each step t.
+If the acceleration is -1, initial velocity is V, and each step t is a positive integer, and the acceleration is only changing the velocity at each step t.
 Then position x can be calculated like this:
 ```